JakeYallop/Roll20MacroEncoder/README.md

-# Roll20MacroEncoder
+# Roll20 Macro Encoder
-A tool written in Typescript to automatically encode HTML entities in macros whilst preserving formatting.
+A tool written in Typescript to automatically encode HTML entities in Roll20 macros.